bormaxi8080/osint-timeline/DRAFT.md

 VictoriaMetrics - fast, cost-effective monitoring solution and time series database: https://github.com/VictoriaMetrics/VictoriaMetrics

+Dragonfly is an in-memory data store built for modern application workloads.
+Fully compatible with Redis and Memcached APIs, Dragonfly requires no code changes to adopt.
+Compared to legacy in-memory datastores, Dragonfly delivers 25X more throughput, higher cache hit rates with lower tail latency, and can run on up to 80% less resources for the same sized workload: https://github.com/dragonflydb/dragonfly

 Templ - A language for writing HTML user interfaces in Go: https://github.com/a-h/templ

 Age - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability: https://github.com/FiloSottile/age